 Before the Raissnias launched Peace Industry they were conscious of the most progressive trends in socially responsible business practices and dedicated to creating a business that could put those ideas into practice.
 The Raissnias committed themselves to making rugs that would not harm the environment, deplete natural resources or pay sub-living wages.

 The ancient felting process does not require the use of chemicals or toxins.
 Only a very mild soap is used to wash the wool.
 Otherwise, wool and biodegradable vegetable dyes are the only ingredients.

 It takes more than good intentions to conduct foreign trade in accordance to the principals of fair trade.
 Peace Industry found itself in a unique position because it operates the only workshop in the world that produces this type of rug.
 This guarantees that their rugs can not be outsourced to other workshops where workers could be paid less which is something that happens frequently in the rug trade and is impossible to control.
 For the Raissnias, fair trade is not seen as a practice based on charity but necessity.
 If workers are not compensated fairly, rigorous quality standards could not be achieved and a base on which to build a future could not be realized.

 What's in a name?

-The term, 'peace industry', is generally used to refer to businesses that suffer during wartime, and thrive during peace.
-For Melina and Dodd their brand has come to represent the growing movement in business to actively seek ways of impacting society and the planet in a positive way.
-They see this movement as part of the larger global peace movement which is taking on social justice and environmental issues and responding with creative solutions.
+The term, 'peace industry' is also geo-political lingo to refer to businesses that suffer during war and thrive under peace, unlike the war industry.
+For Melina and Dodd their brand has come to represent the growing movement in business to actively seek ways of addressing social and environmental problems.
+They see this community as part of the larger peace and social justice movement that is responding with creative solutions.